The Politics of Personalized News Aggregation: Analysis

-\item $a$ maximizes candidate $R$'s winning probability, taking candidate $L$'s policy $-a$, $\widetilde{\bm{\mu}}$, voters' news consumption decisions, and their expressive voting strategies (as functions of \emph{actual} policies and news realizations) as given. \end{itemize}
+\item The policy position $a$ maximizes candidate $R$'s winning probability, taking candidate $L$'s position $-a$, the profile of signals, voters' consumption decisions, and their voting strategies (as functions of \emph{actual} policies and signal realizations) as given. \end{itemize}

-We characterize \emph{all} PBEs of the above form.
-Before proceeding, note that the analysis so far has pinned down the marginal news distribution for each market segment but has left the joint news distribution across market segments unspecified.
-This is because under the assumption of expressive voting, a voter cares only about his marginal news distribution but not the joint news distribution, despite that the latter clearly affects candidates' strategic reasoning.
-For now, we restrict attention to news signals that are \emph{conditionally independent} across market segments for any given state realization.
-In Section \ref{sec_general}, we consider \emph{all} joint news distributions that are \emph{consistent} with the marginal news distributions solved in Section \ref{sec_news}.
+We characterize all symmetric PSPBEs of the game.
+Before proceeding, note that the analysis so far has pinned down the marginal signal distribution for each market segment but has left the joint signal distribution across market segments unspecified, despite that the latter clearly affects candidates' strategic reasoning.
+In what follows, we first assume that signals are \emph{conditionally independent} across market segments.
+Later in Section \ref{sec_extension}, we will consider \emph{all} joint signal distributions that are \emph{consistent} with the marginal distributions solved in Section \ref{sec_news}.